DHTMLX/gantt-docs/data/desktop/loading.md

 1) The first way includes the usage of REST API for communication with server.

  - The server-side implementation depends on the framework you want to use.
-For example, in case of Node.js we should add a server route for the URL to which Gantt will send a AJAX request for data.
+For example, in case of Node.js we should add a server route for the URL to which Gantt will send an AJAX request for data.

 It will generate the corresponding response in JSON format.